 In my Ph.D. work I built a 2D grid of single cesium atom qubits, the largest fully addressable quantum computer at the time.
 Following that, in my post-doc at the Joint Quantum Institute I built a quantum networking system of trapped barium and ytterbium ion qubits.
 Using entanglement and “spooky action at a distance” these ion qubits form a small quantum network.

 I love teaching and looking forward to sharing my love of physics with Bates students this year in PHYS 107, 222 and 301!
-I run a quantum computing journal club which meets every Monday 12:05-1pm over lunch in the “fishbowl” area of the Commons.
+I run a quantum computing journal club which meets (and eats) every Tuesday 4:30-5:30 in Commons 225.
 Students of any level or background are welcome and invited to this journal club, which is in spirit a language course designed to introduce you to the vernacular of this exciting and rapidly emerging field.
-The club will be of interest to students of Physics, Computational Studies (DCS), and more!
+The club will be of interest to students of Physics, Computational Studies (DCS), Math, and more!